shainachen/react-music-js/README.md

 In order to connect your frontend to your backend API, locate the following files in `./src/components`:

 * app-body.js
+* app-header.js
 * app-modal.js
 * dropdown.js

 Find the variable `urlForAlbums` at the top of each file.
 Replace each URL with the `/albums` endpoint with your own API (created with [React Music Backend](https://github.com/shainachen/react-music)).

+You will likely have to install a few modules to run the app successfully.
+Though the modules you must install depend on what you have previously installed, possible uninstalled modules include:

+* `npm-run-all`
+* `react`
+* `react-DOM`
+* `react-scripts`
+* `node-sass-chokidar`
+* `prop-types`
+* various Pivotal UI React modules

+You can install all PUI CSS files with `pui-css-all`.
+It is easiest to install these modules using `npm install` in your terminal.

 ## Running the Application Locally